X

 Contracts generally form the building blocks of commercial relationships.
 While some business owners pride themselves on successfully engaging in “handshake deals” and other informal arrangements, in most cases – particularly where significant sums of money are involved – the parties are best served by memorializing their agreement in a formal, written fashion.

-The Milwaukee business litigation firm of Kerkman Wagner & Dunn has more than 50 years of combined legal experience helping businesses negotiate and memorialize agreements.
+The Milwaukee business litigation firm of Kerkman & Dunn has more than 50 years of combined legal experience helping businesses negotiate and memorialize agreements.
 Our business litigation lawyers have extensive experience representing manufacturers, sales organizations, retailers, service providers, landlords, property owners, tenants, and other business concerns in Wisconsin.
 Our firm has big firm talent and provides small firm attention.
 Call us at 414-278-7000 or complete our online contact form.

 An Experienced Law Firm For Your Needs